ForkEyeeee/realtime-poll/README.md

 3. **Environment Setup**

-   Create an `appsettings.json` file in the root of your project and enter your PostgreSQL connection string using the provided format.
-If you'd like to run the app with localhost only, you can leave DockerConnection blank.
+   Create an `appsettings.json` file in the /realTimePollsApp directory your project and enter your PostgreSQL connection string using the provided format.

    ```json
    {